nasa/abaverify/readme.md

 - Frank Leone   | [frank.a.leone@nasa.gov](mailto:frank.a.leone@nasa.gov)     | (W) 757-864-3050

 ## Getting-Started
-This package assumes that you have `python 2.7`, `pip`, and `git` installed.
+This package assumes that you have `python 2.7` and `git` installed.
 This packaged is designed for Abaqus 2016 and it has been used successfully with v6.14; it may or may not work with older versions.
 It also assumes that you have an Abaqus user subroutine in a git repository with a minimum directory structure as shown here:
 ```
 .
     .git/